methealtruist/BunningsGITHUB/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: 28th June 2021
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @jschanfung

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention @TEACHER-HANDLE**.
+If you have a question, or need assistance during class, **please create an issue and mention @jschanfung**.

 ## Give Us Feedback

-Please take a moment to complete the class survey at: SURVEY-LINK
+Please take a moment to complete the class survey at: <>

 ## Scripts for Adding Files